 My professional editing career took root in 1995 in Kiev, Ukraine, where I was teaching English.
 At the request of a homebound American colleague, I took over his part-time proofreading job at a local economic news bulletin run by the journalist Mykhailo Kolomiyets.
 Unlike previous native English-speaking employees at the bulletin, I was fluent in Russian and well schooled in formal writing.
 Within a year or so I was not just the senior English language editor but also top dog in the company’s translation division, where I rendered Russian (and sometimes Ukrainian) articles into idiomatic, grammatical English.
 Word got out about me, and writers in Kiev kept me busy editing a wide range of copy, from essays and short stories to memoirs, laws and resolutions, lifestyle articles, abstracts, and market research.

 Stateside again as a new mom, I discovered academic editing from home.
 It was an instant good fit.
 I raised my kids while copyediting academic volumes published by the independent academic press Berghahn Books.
 Later I also signed on with publishing services provider Amnet, copyediting academic articles as well as some fiction and memoirs.
-But the projects I remember most vividly tend to involve texts by individual scholars and writers who’ve hired me again and again over the years.
+The projects I remember most vividly tend to involve texts by individual scholars and writers who’ve hired me again and again over the years.
 Familiarity with a writer’s linguistic profile and thematic interests makes for a smoother process and lends the work a more personal dimension.
 Here at Reedsy, I hope to attract a few more such “regulars”—possibly someone who has only just finished reading this description of my work experience.

 Through the lens of five generations of Thaddens, this book tells the history of Trieglaff, the village and family estate located in what is now western Poland, from Napoleon’s occupation in 1807 to the Red Army’s invasion in 1945 and until the departure of the last Thaddens in 1948.
 At the center of this history of Trieglaff society, economy, politics, and culture is the von Thadden family, n... read more